benjaminion/upgrading-ethereum-book/src/book.md

 ##### Increments

-Although effective balances are denominated in Gwei they can only be whole multiples of [`EFFECTIVE_BALANCE_INCREMENT`](/part3/config/preset#effective_balance_increment), which is 1 ETH ($10^9$ Gwei).
+Although effective balances are denominated in Gwei they can only be whole multiples of [`EFFECTIVE_BALANCE_INCREMENT`](/part3/config/preset#effective_balance_increment), which is 1&nbsp;ETH ($10^9$&nbsp;Gwei).
 Actual balances can be any number of Gwei.

 This multiple is known in the spec as an "increment" and shows up in places like calculating the [base reward](/part3/transition/epoch#def_get_base_reward_per_increment), and other rewards and penalties calculations.
-Being a handy 1 ETH, it's easy to mentally substitute "Ether" for "increment" to gain some intuition.
+Being a handy 1&nbsp;ETH, it's easy to mentally substitute "Ether" for "increment" to gain some intuition.

 It would probably be cleaner to store effective balance in terms of increments instead of Gwei.
 It would certainly reduce the amount of dividing and multiplying by `EFFECTIVE_BALANCE_INCREMENT` that goes on, and the associated danger of [arithmetic overflows](https://github.com/ethereum/consensus-specs/pull/1286).
 But the current version evolved over time, and it would be intrusive and risky to go back and change things now.